Common Very common in people older than 30 who have been exposed to sun

 - Treatment: No treatment necessary; bleaching cream, pigment laser

 Melasma, previously known as chloasma, presents as gray-brown, irregularly shaped, persistent spots on the face.
+This is also a ‘photoaging’ condition, which means sun damage is causing your skin to age prematurely.

 This skin condition is most common on the face of young women after tanning.
 This is because the ultraviolet (UV) light stimulates melanocytes (dark pigment imparting cells) in the skin.
 Sun exposure can make melasma return after fading.